majidamunir/AI-Powered-Learning-Hub/README.md

 Install a production-ready web server like Gunicorn.
 Configure your database (PostgreSQL, MySQL, etc.).
 Use a hosting platform such as Heroku, AWS, or DigitalOcean.

-## License

-The Django framework is open-sourced software licensed under the https://opensource.org/license/MIT.

 Thank you for using AI Powered Learning Hub!
 We hope you have a great experience.